ethereum/consensus-specs/specs/networking/p2p-interface.md

 The requester MUST close the write side of the stream once it finishes writing the request message.
 At this point, the stream will be half-closed.

 The requester MUST wait a maximum of `TTFB_TIMEOUT` for the first response byte to arrive (time to first byte—or TTFB—timeout).
 On that happening, the requester allows a further `RESP_TIMEOUT` to receive the full response.
-For responses consisting of potentially many `response_chunk`s (an SSZ-list) the requester SHOULD read from the stream until either; a) An error result is received in one of the chunks, b) The responder closes the stream or c) `REQ_RESP_MAX_SIZE` bytes have been read.
+For responses consisting of potentially many `response_chunk`s (an SSZ-list) the requester SHOULD read from the stream until either; a) An error result is received in one of the chunks, b) The responder closes the stream,  c) More than `REQ_RESP_MAX_SIZE` bytes have been read for a single `response_chunk` payload or d) More than the maximum number of requested chunks are read.
 For requests consisting of a single `response_chunk` and a length-prefix, the requester should read the exact number of bytes defined by the length-prefix before closing the stream.

 If any of these timeouts fire, the requester SHOULD reset the stream and deem the req/resp operation to have failed.